-6. Is the elementary Off-Campus Program (OCP) the same as the "Learning From Home" (LFH) program we participated in last spring?
+9. Is the elementary Off-Campus Program the same as the "Learning From Home" (LFH) program we participated in last spring?

-Answer: No. In the Off-Campus Program, each elementary student will be enrolled in the "classroom" of an OCP teacher, who will ensure that the student's reading and math lessons are loaded for the student to watch and complete each day at home, and who also will be available for questions from students or parents.
-In the OCP, Science and History packets and access to Science and History materials online will be given to the students to assist them in completing their unit packets.
-Literature will consist of independent reading assignments.
-Students will complete their homework, and parents will be given the answer keys to check the homework.
-Students will take tests for grades.
+Answer: No. In the Off-Campus Program, each elementary student will be enrolled in the class of an Off-Campus teacher.
+This teacher will act as a support, mentor and guide to the student and parent in the Off-Campus Program.
+The Off-Campus teacher will ensure that the student's reading and math lessons are loaded for the student to watch and complete each day at home, and will be available for questions from students or parents.
+Science and History packets and access to Science and History materials online will be given to the students to assist them in completing their unit packets.
+Literature will consist of independent reading assignments and Reading University reading and book reports, all done independently.
+Students will complete their lessons, and parents will be given the answer keys to check the homework.
+Students will take tests which will be graded and recorded.

 We appreciate the many parents who requested that we continue the LFH program we instituted last spring.
 We agree our teachers did a fantastic job of delivering a great education under the circumstances.
 Our analysis of the program resulted in clear findings that the LFH program is unsustainable for many reasons, including the fact that teachers were required to work excessive hours to make the program successful.
 Many parents also reported that the program was too intense and time consuming for their children.
+Therefore, the Off-Campus Program is not the same as the LFH program in significant ways.

-7. What happens if there is a case of COVID19 among a student or staff member at the school?
+10. What happens if there is a case of COVID19 among a student or staff member at the school?

 Answer: With the current rates of transmission in Utah, and with 5500 students and 750 staff members at APA, we anticipate this will happen, and we have a plan in place for when it does.
-Parents will be notified of any positive cases at the school.
+Parents will be notified of any positive cases at the school via weekly emails. and text message.
 The case will be reported to the Utah Department of Health (UDOH), and the UDOH will advise the school with regard to any required closures-for example, of a class or a campus.
+APA will work closely with the UDOH to report cases and assist in contact tracing.
+APA will consider school closure if cases levels reach 2% of the school enrollment or 15 cases, whichever number is greater.

-8. Why does the secondary plan say "at the beginning of the year and for an undetermined period of time" there will be a block schedule?
+11. Why does the secondary plan say "at the beginning of the year and for an undetermined period of time" there will be a block schedule?